Reason for misunderstandings

 Misunderstandings can lead to problems

 Even if this example is still relatively harmless, such misunderstandings can lead to serious problems, particularly in everyday working life.
-During the lunch break colleague Meier asks colleague Schmitt, who was promoted a few weeks ago: "Are you satisfied with your new position?"
+During his lunch break, colleague Meier asks colleague Schmitt, who was promoted a few weeks ago: "Are you satisfied with your new position?"
 He is just curious and wants to do small talk.

 However, Mr Schmitt, who has just been struggling with serious difficulties, feels attacked, because he believes the colleague wants to dispute the position with him.
 From now on, he wants to keep an eye on him.
 The small question has permanently poisoned the working atmosphere between the two.